Projectile motion: Projectile motion on a planetary scale

-When a projectile travels a range that is significant compared to the Earth's radius (above ≈100 km), the curvature of the Earth and the non-uniform Earth's gravity have to be considered.
-This is, for example, the case with spacecrafts and intercontinental missiles.
+When a projectile travels a range that is significant compared to the Earth's radius, the curvature of the Earth and the non-uniform Earth's gravity have to be considered.
+This is, for example, the case with spacecraft and intercontinental missiles.
 The trajectory then generalizes (without air resistance) from a parabola to a Kepler-ellipse with one focus at the center of the Earth (shown in fig. 3).
 The projectile motion then follows Kepler's laws of planetary motion.

 The trajectory's parameters have to be adapted from the values of a uniform gravity field stated above.
 The Earth radius is taken as R, and g as the standard surface gravity.
-Let $\tilde v:=v/\sqrt{Rg}$ be the launch velocity relative to the first cosmic or escape velocity.
+Let $\tilde v:=v/\sqrt{Rg}$ be the launch velocity relative to the first cosmic velocity (the velocity required for a circular orbit).

 Total range d between launch and impact: